nathanaelmeister/Piano_-_First_two_hand_exercises/README.md

 _____________________________________________________________

-While this collection is on growing, it is only providing the single pieces as [lilypond](http://lilypond.org) *.ly files.
+While this collection is on growing, it is only providing the single pieces as [LilyPond](http://lilypond.org) *.ly files.
 **PDF** and **MIDI** files are going to be added within the finalization of the collection to prevent a boost of the .git repository.
-If you want to get **PDF** files beforehand you need to install [lilypond](http://lilypond.org) and compile the *.ly files.
+If you want to get **PDF** files beforehand you need to install [LilyPond](http://lilypond.org) and compile the *.ly files.

 **Here is a short description for a LINUX System from the Command-Line**

 ```
-# install lilypond from your repository
+# install LilyPond from your repository
 # using apt or your apropriate package manager

 apt update
 apt install lilypond

-# compile input file with lilypond
+# compile input file with LilyPond

 lilypond filename.ly